MDSALMANSHAMS/L2-Regularization/README.md

                                                       ∇w˜J(W; X, y) = α.W + ∇w.J(W; X, y),

-To take a single gradient step to update the weights:
+To take a single gradient step to update the weights, we perform this update:

                                                          W* ← W − ∈(α.W + ∇w.J(W; X, y),

+We can see that the addition of the "weight decay" term has modiﬁed the learning rule to multiplicatively shrink the weight vector (W*) by a constant factor on each step,just before performing the usual gradient update.
+And this is why "L2-Parameter Norm Penalties" also called as "weight decay".